meilisearch/documentation/resources/cookbooks/running_production.md

 EOF
 ```

-finally we need to enable and start nginx service as we did before, to make sure it is allways available
+finally we need to enable and start the nginx service as we did before, to make sure it is always available

 ```bash
 # Reload the operating system daemons / services